RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/readme.md

 Note that we sometimes refers to an image as a *frame*.

-### Exercise 1

-Run the program from the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/) and see if shows the expected results?
-Try to move your hands in front of the camera and try to move the camera and see the effects on the difference image.
+**Exercise 1:** * Run the program from the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/) and see if shows the expected results?
+Try to move your hands in front of the camera and try to move the camera and see the effects on the difference image.*

-### Exercise 2

-Identify the important steps above in the program.
-What function is used to convert a color image to a gray-scale image?
+**Exercise 2:** *Identify the important steps above in the program.
+What function is used to convert a color image to a gray-scale image?*

 # Change detection by background subtraction

 The goal of this exercise, is to modify the program in the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex2b-ChangeDetectionInVideos/data/), so it will be able to raise an alarm if significant changes are detected in a video stream.

 The overall structure of the program should be:

 - Connect to camera
 - Acquire a background image, convert it to grayscale and then to floating point